 788-Independent Study-see page 41 for description.
 800 - DNP Essentials Synthesis Seminar, 1-3 Cr.

-This course provides the opportunity to synthesize knowledge from the eight AACN foundational Essentials in preparation for progress to the Clinical Practicum Residency, and for beginning the Capstone Project.
-The capstone project is a written scholarly project related to the student's role and population of interest, designed to improve health outcomes for individuals, families, populations, or systems.
+This course provides the opportunity to synthesize knowledge from the eight AACN foundational Essentials in preparation for progress to the DNP Clinical Practicum, and for beginning the DNP Project.
+The DNP project is a written scholarly project related to the student's role and population of interest, designed to improve health outcomes for individuals, families, populations, or systems.
 The student develops a proposal for his/her project based on an area of clinical interest, and a professional development plan for the clinical residency.

-810 - Clinical Practicum Residency, 1-4 Cr.
+810 - DNP Clinical Practicum, 1-5 Cr.

 Students complete an individually designed practicum based on their professional development plan.
 This clinical experience is also related to their role, population foci, and area of clinical interest.
-The practicum takes place within a health care system where students transition to independent advanced nursing practice and compete the capstone project.
-Inter-professional collaboration, practice inquiry, role transition, and advanced organizational and systems leadership skills are emphasized in weekly seminar.
+The practicum takes place within a health care system where students transition to independent advanced nursing practice and compete the DNP project.
+Inter-professional collaboration, practice inquiry, role transition, and advanced organizational and systems leadership skills are emphasized.
 May be repeated for credit.

-825 - DNP Capstone/Seminar, 1-3 Cr.
+820 - DNP Essentials Clinical Practicum, 1-3 Cr.
+Students complete an individually designed practicum based on fulfilling the DNP essentials through elective clinical experience regarding health policy, outcomes, informatics, population health, and/or other foci.
+Planned experience is based on learning needs/goals, previous coursework, and experience.
+825 - DNP Project/Seminar, 1-3 Cr.